 Taco Quesadillas are so delicious and easy to make.
 We absolutely love our ground beef taco meat, but you can certainly go with your favorite taco seasoning packet to speed things up even more.
-Remember to keep prepared tacos warm in a low-temp oven as you continue to make them all.
+Remember to keep the tacos you have prepared warm in a low-temperature oven as you continue to make them all.

 Heat the oil over medium heat in a large skillet.
 Add the onion and peppers and cook until soft and translucent, about 5 minutes.
 Add the garlic and cook for another minute.